 Arts peer mentors and other resources for your well-being

-Feeling overwhelmed with university?
+Feeling overwhelmed with the university?
 Finding it hard to manage your time?
 Have questions about your program or major?

 Contact a Faculty of Arts peer mentor!
-If you have questions or concerns, and don't know who to talk to, an upper year mentor will be happy to help.
+If you have questions or concerns and don't know who to talk to, an upper-year mentor will be happy to help.

 Academics at university can be complex.
 Correctly citing the ideas and words of others, ensuring that group work is undertaken responsibly and that the division of labour and degree of collaboration is within the boundaries prescribed by the instructor, will certainly require more attention and care than what you are accustomed to in high school.

 In courses requiring essay assignments or written reports, be sure that you understand what plagiarism is and how to avoid it.
-The Faculty of Arts provides a more detailed explanation of plagiarism and other writing offences.
+The Faculty of Arts provides a more detailed explanation of plagiarism and other writing offenses.

 The university has developed a student portal tool to help students get the information they need to make their days at UWaterloo a little easier.

 This mobile-friendly portal will be a gateway for the information students need, just when they need it.
 Students can customize the widgets that appear in their portal, so they get the most relevant information.
 This will be a tool to help improve their success at UWaterloo.